New Zealand’s South Island is home to the most breathtaking sceneries which are literally straight out of fantasy films.

 Shantytown Heritage Park is a recreation of a gold-rush town located in the South Island’s West Coast Region.

-As you go exploring around the town, you will encounter galleries that specialize in New Zealand jade (called pounamu).
+As you explore the town, you will encounter galleries that specialize in New Zealand jade (called pounamu).

-Sample the products of the famed Monteith’s – the leading craft beer company in the country with more than 150 years of brewing experience and go for an enlightening & enjoyable tasting tour.
+This is the leading craft beer company in the country with more than 150 years of brewing experience.

 Popular outdoor activities in Greymouth, include fly fishing, sea fishing, caving, and rafting.